chuigda/CoreBlogPHP-NG/content/research/io-monad-kiddies-wcsndm.md

 ## `World` can destroy the world, too

-Except that writing boilerplates is not what an ambitious computer scientist should do, since `World` is just a normal type, nothing prevents us from doing something like this:
+Except that writing boilerplate is not what an ambitious computer scientist should do, since `World` is just a normal type, nothing prevents us from doing something like this:

 ```haskell
 cubanMissileCrisis :: World -> ((), World)